SeaOtter/vad_gan/README.md

 # vad_gan
 # Robust Anomaly Detection in Videos using Multilevel Representations

 This project proposed a anomaly detection framework using multilevel information to identify anomaly objects in surveillance videos.
-Our research results in re-annotating UCSD Ped 1 dataset (http://www.svcl.ucsd.edu/projects/anomaly/dataset.htm original dataset) which is one of the most widely-used datasets in Video Anomaly Detection.
+Our research results in re-annotating UCSD Ped 1 dataset (http://www.svcl.ucsd.edu/projects/anomaly/dataset.htm "original dataset") which is one of the most widely-used datasets in Video Anomaly Detection.
 You can find the new label set in relabeled_ped1.zip.

 ## New label set for UCSD Ped 1